 Find partners and suppliers - think about who you’re going to work with to develop and sell your idea.

-Set up your business - work out which legal structure is right for you, and whether you want to sell shares.
+Set up your business - work out which legal structure is right for you, and register for tax.

 Get funding - explore different sources of business finance, from bank loans to government-backed schemes.